 The Proposer’s view:

 The ability to transfer capacity from capacity abandoned entry points will enable investors in prospective upstream projects to acquire capacity in the NTS in the knowledge that it will have value in the event that the project fails to come to market.
 This will reduce the level of sunk costs, reducing project investment risk and should encourage investors to support more marginal projects.
 In turn, this will improve supply diversity and volumes, ultimately driving down the cost of gas to customers.

 Where there is displacement of new capacity bookings due to the transfer of Existing Capacity from the donor point, the impact on customers will be immaterial.
 Typically, entry costs are not included in the calculation of a customer’s bill, only post-NBP transportation charges are passed through (in different ways).
 Entry charges are subsumed into the NBP price and as such changes to entry charges will tend be reflected in the NBP price.
-The impact of the NBP price as a result of this odification will be immaterial as the redistributive effects of capacity transfer, as shown in 7 will be small.
+The impact of the NBP price as a result of this Modification will be immaterial as the redistributive effects of capacity transfer, as shown in the analysis included in Section 5 (page 9) will be small.
 In particular, it is worth noting that were a capacity transfer to result in cheaper entry capacity being accessible at an entry point which provides the marginal supply of gas, theory would suggest that the NBP price would fall resulting in reduced bills to customers.

 If a holder of entry capacity at an capacity abandoned entry point to default on payment with regard to their capacity bookings and if this were to subsequently result in User termination from the UNC, the outstanding costs will be shared across all Users, leading to increased costs for customers.
 The ability to transfer capacity will greatly reduce the possibility of User default as the capacity will confer commercial value to the User.

 Workgroup Participants noted on 03 November 2020 and again on 01 December 2020 that the possibility of User termination in this instance is only a possibility, and not a certainty.

-A Workgroup Participant noted that if the data were available it would be useful to asses the potential scale of likely instances where this Modification could be used though the data required is not publicly availableor example ASEPs where Capacity held but no flows recorded recently and there are no known prospect of flows (Entry Points that have cap bookings with no flows in past Gas Year).
-National Grid advised that there are two sites which fall into the category of ‘no recent flows but with future bookings’.
+A Workgroup Participant noted that if the data were available, it would be useful to asses the potential scale of likely instances where this Modification could be used, though the data required is not publicly available.
+For example data which would be useful would be: ASEPs where Capacity is held but no flows recorded recently and there are no known prospect of flows (Entry Points that have capacity bookings with no flows in past Gas Year).
+National Grid advised on 01 December 2020 that there are two sites which fall into the category of ‘no recent flows but with future bookings’.
 Further information was not available as it would reveal sensitive information.
 Workgroup noted that there is a possibility that these two sites may or may not use the mechanism.

 Workgroup Participants expected that further information would be available to Ofgem so that its assessment of materiality of this Modification would include this.

-The Proposer noted that based on the analysis performed by the Proposer in relation to the one site and included in the Modification above (see p. ) the Proposer estimated that in the worst case the under-recovery would be equivalent to the level capacity displaced (capacity that would have otherwise been booked in the event the abandoned capacity had not been transferred).
+The Proposer noted that based on the analysis performed by the Proposer in relation to the one site and included in the Modification above (see p.
+9) the Proposer estimated that in the worst case the under-recovery would be equivalent to the level of capacity displaced (capacity that would have otherwise been booked in the event the abandoned capacity had not been transferred).